zcky1990/cv-generator/README.md

 ### Data Persistence

-Your CV data is automatically saved to your browser's localStorage.
+Your CV Preview data is automatically saved to your browser's localStorage.
 This means:
 - Your data persists between browser sessions
 - You can close and reopen the page without losing your work
 - Data is stored locally on your device (no server required)